hello-robot/stretch_tutorials/example_4.md

 # Terminal 1
 roslaunch stretch_gazebo gazebo.launch world:=worlds/willowgarage.world rviz:=true
 ```
 the `rviz` flag will open an RViz window  to visualize a variety of ROS topics.
-In a new terminal run the following commands to create a marker.
+In a new terminal run the following commands to execute the [marker.py](https://github.com/hello-robot/stretch_tutorials/blob/noetic/src/marker.py) node.

 ```bash
 # Terminal 2